 Where Do Truck Crashes in Tennessee Frequently Happen?

 A crash between a commercial truck and a personal vehicle can happen anytime, anywhere.
 However, it is statistically more likely to occur on highways and busy roads.
 In fact, studies show that 60 percent of truck accidents happen on major roads (other than interstates).
 Why?
 Generally speaking, those are the places you’re more likely to encounter a commercial vehicle, and there are fewer lanes in which to swerve away from a malfunctioning, out-of-control, or poorly operated truck.

-The exception to this rule is spots such as rural roads where commercial vehicles may have to travel on occasion.
+The exception to this rule is spotted such as rural roads were commercial vehicles may have to travel on occasion.
 For instance, a trucker going at a high rate of speed on a rural Tennessee roadway may be more apt to lose control than she or he would on an interstate.
 Minor roadways account for about seven percent of truck accidents.